Canada Pension Plan disability Appeal Division: What happens after you start your appeal

 Arguments express your point of view about why the Appeal Division should allow your appeal.
 Your arguments should say exactly what result you’re looking for (such as a disability pension from a certain date), and how the evidence and the law support that result.

-Send us your evidence and arguments in writing.
-They can be in any written format (for example, in an email or a letter).
-We encourage you to send them by email, if you can.
+We encourage you to send us your evidence and arguments by email, if you can.
 Make sure you send us electronic documents in a format we can open.

 You don’t need to send documents that were given to the General Division.
 The Appeal Division already has those documents.